anilpeter75/age-calculator-demo/readme.md

 4. Deploy your version!

 ## Try the Full Suite
-This is a mini-demo—visit [MyAgeCalc.com](https://myagecalc.com/) for pro features like zodiac insights, life expectancy, or age in dog years.
+This is a mini-demo—visit [My Age Calc](https://myagecalc.com/) for pro features like zodiac insights, life expectancy, or age in dog years.
 Free, private, no ads! ⭐

 ## Tech Stack
 - **HTML5** for structure